mtiller/ModelicaBook/text/source/behavior/discrete.rst

 .. index:: ! state events

-The other type of event we will encounter are so-called "state events."
+The other type of event we will encounter are so-called "state events".
 These kinds of events are much trickier to handle.
 The reason is that we do not know *a priori* when these events will occur.
 Unlike time events, we have to actually wait for some signal in our system to cross some specified threshold.
 Generally speaking,